justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 - The starting height of the starter
 - The height the starter has grown

-With a bit of algebra and math, these values can be calculated with the distance sensor at the bottom of the lid.
+With a bit of algebra and math, these values were now measured by the distance sensor, mounted at the bottom of the lid.

 {{<img caption="Algebra?
 More like alge-bread!" src="/imgs/blog-imgs/sourdough-starter-monitor-lid/diagram.jpeg" >}}